MohammadDanialAbbas/ArtistWebsite/README.md

 # ArtistWebsite
 A webpage for artists to add and manage artworks and for users to be able to view and somewhat interact such as liking an image, some issues remain but no longer updated.

+file names essentially describe what file does
-List of files and their purpose:
+List of files:
 1. public
 -addArtwork.js
 -addWorkshop.js